exonum/exonum-doc/src/architecture/serialization.md

 Var-length types take 8 bytes in header of sequence: 4 for position in the body (counted from the beginning of the whole serialization buffer), and 4 for data size.
 So the header points to the data in the body.
-Data segments are placed in the body without gaps or overlaps, and in the same order as the corresponding fields in the header.
+Data segments are placed in the correspondence with [the validation rules](validation-rules).

 #### Slices